 Additionally, the systems in the workflow described above are often siloed, with the domain experts, data scientists, and data engineers all compartmentalized.
 The data engineer is responsible for maintaining massive amounts of data and translating the work of the domain experts and data scientists into production level code.
 Due to a lack of common platform, the domain experts and data scientists have to rely on sampled down data that fits on a single machine for analysis.
 This leads to difficulty in communication and ultimately a lack of collaboration.

-Solving with ML
+Solving with Machine Learning

 There is a certain degree of reluctance with regard to machine learning models in the financial world as they are believed to offer a “black box” solution with no way of justifying the identified fraudulent cases.
-GDPR requirements, as well as financial regulations, make it seemingly impossible to leverage the power of machine learning.
+GDPR requirements, as well as financial regulations, make it seemingly impossible to leverage the power of data science.
 However, several successful use cases have shown that applying machine learning to detect fraud at scale can solve a host of the issues mentioned above.

 Training a supervised machine learning model to detect financial fraud is very difficult due to the low number of actual confirmed examples of fraudulent behavior.
 However, the presence of a known set of rules that identify a particular type of fraud can help create a set of synthetic labels and an initial set of features.
 The output of the detection pattern that has been developed by the domain experts in the field has likely gone through the appropriate approval process to be put in production.
 It produces the expected fraudulent behavior flags and may, therefore, be used as a starting point to train a machine learning model.
 This simultaneously mitigates three concerns:

 - The decision of what features to use,

 - Having an appropriate benchmark for the model.